-population (such as the Kolmogorov-Smirnov equality-of-distributions test), which do not provide estimates of the level of similarity between nonequivalent distributions.
+The statistical tools available to compare two unknown distributions typically rely either on strong distributional assumptions (for example, equivalence of parameters for a normal or lognormal distribution), or do not provide estimates of the level of similarity between nonequivalent distributions (such as the Kolmogorov-Smirnov equality-ofdistributions test).
 These tests also require exacting confidence levels to reject the hypothesis that the distributions are distinct when sample sizes reach the thousands of observations available in the Current Population Survey (CPS).
 In order to examine the relative shapes of the sectoral wage distributions, this paper uses a nonparametric measure of density overlap to examine wage differences between the two sectors over time.
+While the statistic has long existed in the literature, it rigorously developed only with respect to normal distributions and has rarely been applied.
 We also modify this statistic in order to identify the locations within the distribution that account for the nonoverlap in each year.
 The statistical significance of all overlapping statistics in this analysis is evaluated using bootstrapping techniques.

 This statistic is applied both to empirical densities and to "smooth" densities estimated using a kernel density estimation procedure.
-The estimated densities have the advantage of reflecting the shape of the densities without the large amount of rounding evident in the raw data.
-Rounding lowers the apparent overlap of densities by allowing economically insignificant variations in pay levels to lead to substantial nonoverlap at clustered wage levels.
-Smoothing removes rounding and makes comparisons across varying sample sizes more accurate.
-The advantages of applying this smoothing procedure to the data prior to comparisons is documented in simulations based on controlled samples from the CPS data.
+The estimated densities have the advantage of reflecting the shape of the densities without the large amount of rounding